Welkon/SpexFlow/README.md

 - Code Search (Relace): set via **Settings** UI (recommended), or fallback `.apikey`
 - LLM: configure providers/models in **Settings** (OpenAI-compatible endpoints).
 If not configured, server falls back to OpenRouter via `.llmkey`
 - UI language: toggle in **Settings** (English / 中文)

+## Manual Import

+- Folders are non-recursive (only direct child files are included).
+- Only “trusted” file extensions are included (currently hardcoded in `server/repoBrowser.ts`).
+- No file contents are persisted; every run validates paths on disk and Context Converter reads files on demand.
+- Node type id: `manual-import` (outputs the same `{ explanation, files }` shape as Code Search).

 ## Warning: Huge Search Outputs